bgunson/as/README.md

 #### CPSC 559 - Group 7
 ___

-Here is a small NodeJS proof of conecpt for adshare using the client-server architecture.
+Here is a small NodeJS proof of concept for adshare using the client-server architecture.
 We have 3 actors: the proxy, servers, and clients.

 - Proxy: is an always active, dynamically (DNS) named web server which handles distribution of advertisments.
 - Servers: is any machine opted into adshare who stores and returns ad files to the proxy, then further to the clients.